Library-of-Digital-Latin-Texts/balex/README.md

 The files presented here are beta versions.
 They will be published at a later date after final peer review overseen by the SCS according to the process described at [http://digitalhumanities.org/dhq/vol/13/4/000438/000438.html](http://digitalhumanities.org/dhq/vol/13/4/000438/000438.html).

+If you notice something that should be corrected or updated, please [file an issue](https://github.com/Library-of-Digital-Latin-Texts/balex/issues).

 ## Contents

 -   **ldlt-balex.xml** contains the canonical data for the edition and *Studies on the Text of the Bellum Alexandrinum*, encoded according to the [DLL Guidelines](https://digitallatin.github.io/guidelines/LDLT-Guidelines.html).